nrk1989/SuperToast/README.md

 Overview
 --------
-**SuperToast** is a utility class that can be used by Android Developers whose needs to show the toasts wrapped within the actual context.
+**SuperToast** is a utility class that can be used by Android Developers who needs to show the toasts wrapped within the actual context.

 A SuperToast will be displayed at the top postiion of an application window.